XF-MEVROKI-N Large–Sample Evidence on the Debt Covenant Hypothesis

 Use the XFID in citations to create a stable, permanent reference that resolves to this registry entry regardless of the source URL.

-Elsevier BV (2002).
+Elsevier (Journal of Financial Economics) (2002).
 Large–Sample Evidence on the Debt Covenant Hypothesis.
 XFID: XF-MEVROKI-N. Retrieved from https://xframework.id/XFMEVROKIN

 XF-MEVROKI-N